Luke-Ren1/PowerBI-Dashboard-Projects/README.md

 ## 📊 Overview
-This is a real-time interactive dashboard that tracks data-related job market trends, salaries, and demand across various roles.
+This is an interactive dashboard that tracks data-related job market trends, salaries, and demand across various roles.
 It transforms raw job market data into actionable insights for job seekers, recruiters, career advisors, and industry analysts.

 ![Data Jobs Dashboard](Data%20Jobs%20Dashboard%20Main%20Page.png)